 - Experience in SPI, i²C, UART design and debugging

-- Experience in the field of battery management systems and buck-boost converter recommended
+- Experience in the field of buck-boost converter recommended

 - Functional safety experience for embedded systems recommended

 - Excellent verbal and written English communication skills as well as strong interpersonal and team skills required

 SRAM LLC is one of the world's largest suppliers of components to the bike industry.
 Established in Chicago in 1987, SRAM continues to promote cycling through its products, its advocacy, and its employees who are dedicated to improving the cycling experience.
 Today, SRAM employs more than 5,000+ employees, in 20+ locations, across 10+ countries.
 SRAM is proud to be an equal opportunity employer.